 After an inconvenient late-night trek to get the goods, we decided to call it a night.
 Complete mood kill.
-Over coffee the next day, this irritating problem fueled the conversation around managing periods and we believed there was a better way.
+Over coffee the next day, this irritating problem fuelled the conversation around managing periods and we believed there was a better way.
 So we started to look for a solution.
 That led us down a shocking discovery path as it brought to light how much plastic waste we've been using for our periods since we were teenagers.
 Yikes.
 We couldn't find a sustainable solution that fit our lifestyles.
 Having never intended to go into business together, we left that day with the hint of an idea that would become Riley.

 We became hooked on solving this problem after realising no one was going to do it for us.
 We were compelled to create an eco-friendly alternative that wouldn't harm our planet.
 Plus getting them delivered through our doors means we wouldn't have to call it an early night - a win win.
 Before we knew it, Riley was born.

 At Riley, we're on a mission to end period plastic.
 That's why sustainability is one of our core values.
 Our products are made in Europe with an ethical manufacturer.
 Everyone involved in bringing Riley products to your door is paid a fair wage and has safe working conditions.